MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 Disabling BitLocker decrypts and removes any associated protectors from the volumes.
 Decryption should occur when protection is no longer required, and not as a troubleshooting step.

-Follow the instructions below to disable BitLocker, selecting the option that best suits your needs.
+Disable BitLocker by using the following instructions, selecting the option that best suits your needs.

 #### [:::image type="icon" source="images/powershell.svg"::: **PowerShell**](#tab/powershell)

 Windows PowerShell offers the ability to decrypt multiple drives in one pass.
-In the example below, the user has three encrypted volumes, which they wish to decrypt.
+In the following example, the user has three encrypted volumes, which they wish to decrypt.

 Using the Disable-BitLocker command, they can remove all protectors and encryption at the same time without the need for more commands.
 An example of this command is: